Building Data Logic That Works Like

 Team Sketching from the 2nd Solutioning Workshop

-• With this refined direction I mentioned on the 6th stage, I organized the final workshop with the PM and engineering lead to align on feasibility and prioritization.
+Organized the final alignment session with PM and engineering lead to establish feasibility and prioritization.

-• Together, we built a Value vs. Effort prioritization matrix to evaluate each proposed solution - mapping what would deliver the highest user and business impact against what was realistic to implement.
+• Mapped what would deliver highest user and business impact against what was realistic to implement

-• This stage often surfaced healthy conflicts, as the PM focused on delivery timelines and the engineering lead highlighted development complexity or cost.
+• This stage often surfaced healthy conflicts - PM focused on delivery timelines, engineering lead highlighted development complexity

-• To navigate these discussions, I facilitated structured trade-off conversations, reframing debates around user value and possible minimum viable product (MVP) scope.
+• I facilitated structured trade-off conversations, reframing debates around user value and possible MVP scope

 Prioritazition Matrix